Last Updated on 12 November, 2020

 Here are a couple of things you can do once you emerge from the ferry terminal.
 Scroll to the bottom for the handy dandy Google Map with all my suggestions pinned on it!

-If you turn left from the ferry terminal and head up Pak She Praya Road to the northern end of Cheung Chau, I highly suggest you stick to walking (and not rent a bike) because at certain points this way, it gets so hilly I don’t think you will want to deal with a bicycle then!
+Turn left when you leave the ferry terminal and head up north along Pak She Praya Road to the northern end of Cheung Chau.
+I highly suggest you stick to walking in this area (and not rent a bike) because this part is pretty hilly and not suitable for cycling.

 There is a row of seafood restaurants facing the bay that you can check out and grab some good seafood in.
 A cursory look at menus looks like most of the food offered along the stretch is similar, though some of the restaurants are more aggressive with inviting you in.
 We decided to walk on till we reached New Baccarat Restaurant at the end of the row, which was one of the names I came across when doing some research the night before, and one of the few who didn’t have someone stationed outside to entice you in.